 An E-commerce site can easily range from S$5,000 to $50,000

 A community website would cost around S$15,000 to $50,000

 A web app custom built application S$50,000 and more

 So how to find the right Web Developer?

 The first step is to do a bit of Google research and figure out what people are talking about the Development company.
-Also, depending on your requirement, it makes sense if the Web or App development agency has built a similar application to yours.
+Also, depending on your requirement, it makes sense if the digital agency has built a similar application to yours.
 Especially, if it’s a web application, you don’t want novices handling your website.